Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Final words: make it simple, publish fast, always better than nothing
 I made this mod for my own enjoyment only, I hope you will enjoy that hack as much as I do.
 In its current version, this is precisely what I would have expected from an official red-blood option back in 1994 when I was mastering the AES version, the hack has no other purpose.

 I am also publishing these workflows in a state probably far from perfection.
 Indeed, throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason.
-Unexpected death, mental illness, boredom, conflict of interests, social media drama, or just basic inability to stop improving and finishing something, I've seen all of these.
+Unexpected death, mental illness, boredom, conflict of interests, social media drama, over inflated ego, or just basic inability to finish something, I've seen all of these.
 I now operate on the principle that **if this is not public, it just does not exist.**

 **The best way to never release a project**
 ![](/Public_release.jpg)